plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 }
 ```

-NAMEDERRESOURCE is only relevant for Terraform and does not reflect the name of the actual cluster, but frankly it makes sense to name them so that they can be assigned again later in a growing configuration.
+NAMEOFRESOURCE is only relevant to Terraform and does not reflect the name of the actual cluster, but it makes sense to name it so that it can be reassigned later in a growing configuration.

-This is used to pass the desired configuration to the Gardener API in YAML format, which you can of course be written entirely by hand, but you can also let the dashboard do it for you.
+This is used to pass the desired configuration to the Gardener API in YAML format, which you can of course write entirely by hand, but you can also let the dashboard do it for you.

-To do this, you essentially go through the process of setting up a Kubernetes cluster using the corresponding PSKE dashboard, configure the cluster the way you need it with all the settings you need, including the number and size of worker nodes, maintenance and hibernation schedules, etc. At the end, don't actually start the creation, but click on "YAML" next to "Overview" in the bar at the top.
-There you will then receive the complete definition of the desired configuration in YAML format.
+To do so, you essentially go through the process of setting up a Kubernetes cluster using the PSKE dashboard, configuring the cluster the way you want it with all the settings you need, including the number and size of worker nodes, maintenance and hibernation schedules, and so on.
+When you're finished, don't actually start the creation, but click on "YAML" next to "Overview" in the bar at the top.
+There you will get the complete definition of the desired configuration in YAML format.

-Now copy this configuration and paste it into the cluster.tf instead of <HERE WE PUT THE ACTUAL CONFIG>, i.e. between the two lines with YAML.
+Now copy this configuration and paste it into the cluster.tf instead of < … >, i.e. between the two lines with YAML.

-In my example this would look like this, but as you can see from the metadata, this has to be adapted accordingly for the environment in which it is to run.
-Therefore, it is better to use your own extract.
+In our example, it would look like this, but as you can see from the metadata, it needs to be customized for the environment it will be running in.

 ```terraform
 resource "kubectl_manifest" "tf_test_shoot" {